You are here

 DC by Foot offers tours with no upfront fees, but instead asks visitors to pay what they think the tour is worth.
 DC Insider Tours offers themed and personalized museum tours.
 Fiat Luxe Tours offers private guides who speak multiple languages that will work with you to customize the route and sights.
 DC Design Tours offers historical walking tours of the nation's capital with a focus on architecture, urban planning and design.

 The District also features plenty of bus, trolley, segway and boat tours.
 Big Bus Tours' British-style double decker open air bus is popular with families, and allows guests to pay one fee to hop on and off at various locations, then reboard later.
 Offering tours in multiple foreign languages and live commentary, the Big Bus ticket also includes free admission to Madame Tussauds.

 Old Town Trolley Tours has multiple vehicles and different routes from which to choose, including moonlight tours, when the monuments and memorials are at their most beautiful.
-DC Ducks conducts tours in amphibious vehicles that travel by land and water.

 For a budget-friendly custom option, Grand Atlas Tours offers "adventurer mode" tours.
 Groups of up to five will get a personalized itinerary and your guide will hail taxis and ridesharing options as needed.

 Families who love the outdoors will love taking a pedicab tour with Adventure DC Tricycle Tours.
 Options include an excursion through the traditional landmarks and a Kid’s Adventure Tour.
 The pedicabs are also pet-friendly – your guide will even watch your dog as you check out DC’s incredible memorials.